-Carl A. Guarino, 61, has been a director and a member of the Audit Committee since 2014.
-Mr. Guarino has also been Chair of the Compensation Committee of our Board and the Nominating Committee of our Board since 2015.
-Mr. Guarino is currently CEO of WizeHive, Inc., an early stage SaaS company that provides a platform for streamlining grants, scholarships and other application-based processes.
+Carl A. Guarino, 62,

+has been a director and a member of the Audit Committee since 2014.
+Mr. Guarino has also been Chair of the Compensation Committee and the Nominating Committee since 2015.
+Mr. Guarino is currently CEO of WizeHive, Inc., a SaaS company that provides a platform for managing grants, scholarships, fellowships and other application-based processes.
 Mr. Guarino was Chief Executive Officer of Procurian Inc. (a provider of procurement outsourcing services to Fortune 1000 firms) from August 2006 until January 2014, shortly after the acquisition of Procurian by a subsidiary of Accenture PLC.
-Prior to March 2006, Mr. Guarino was our Executive Vice President-Investment Advisors.
-Mr. Guarino has great familiarity with us and our market units, particularly the investment advisor segment, and his experience with Procurian and his knowledge of the information technology industry provide the Board with a valuable perspective on our business activities.
+Prior to March 2006, Mr. Guarino was Executive Vice President - Investment Advisors of the Company.
+Mr. Guarino has great familiarity with the Company and its market units, particularly the investment advisor segment, and his experience and knowledge of the information technology industry provide the Board with a valuable perspective on the Company's business activities.

-Carmen V. Romeo, 74, has been a director since June 1979 and a member of the Audit Committee of our Board since 2008.
+Carmen V. Romeo, 76,

+has been a director since June 1979 and a member of the Audit Committee of our Board since 2008.
 In January 2010, Mr. Romeo was appointed as the Chair of the Audit Committee.
-Since March 2015, he has also been a member of the Nominating Committee of our Board.
-From December 1985 to December 2004, Mr. Romeo served as one of Executive Vice Presidents.
+Since March 2015, he has also been a member of the Nominating Committee.
+From December 1985 to December 2004, Mr. Romeo served as an Executive Vice President of the Company.
 Mr. Romeo was our Treasurer and Chief Financial Officer from June 1979 until September 1996.
-Mr. Romeo officially retired as our employee effective December 31, 2004.
+Mr. Romeo officially retired from the Company effective December 31, 2004.
 Mr. Romeo was a certified public accountant with Arthur Andersen & Co. prior to 1979.
-In addition to his familiarity with public company accounting and financial management issues, Mr. Romeo has great familiarity with us, and particular knowledge of our business and related technology and asset management solutions, from his previous role with us as the person having managerial responsibility for our Investment Advisors business.
+In addition to his familiarity with public company accounting and financial management issues, Mr. Romeo has great familiarity with the Company, and particular knowledge of the Company's business and related technology and asset management solutions, from his previous role with the Company as the person having managerial responsibility for the Company's Investment Advisors business.